I Refactored This Blog for UX, Not Vanity

 Browser Compatibility Is Now a System, Not a Promise

-After code cleanup, I set up a compatibility workflow with Playwright:
+After code cleanup, I set up a compatibility workflow with Playwright across Chromium, Firefox, WebKit, and Chromium with JavaScript disabled.

 I also added a documented browser support policy and no-JS baseline expectations.
 Now the contract is explicit and testable.